NeoGeographyToolkit/StereoPipeline/docs/examples/aster.rst

 This used the ``asp_mgm`` algorithm, which is the most accurate algorithm ASP has.
 One can also try the option ``--subpixel-mode 2`` which will be much slower but produce better results.

+The option ``--aster-use-csm`` is used to fit a CSM model to the ASTER cameras (:numref:`aster_csm`).
+This makes the processing a lot faster and will be the default in the future.

 See :numref:`nextsteps` for a discussion about various stereo algorithms and speed-vs-quality choices.